weltenwort/py-power-meter-monitor/README.md

 ## Background

-This is intended to deployed on a device that has a physical RS-485 connection to a power meter manufactured by [Logarex].
+This is intended to be deployed on a device that has a physical RS-485 connection to a power meter manufactured by [Logarex].
 It has only been tested with the following models:

 - LK13BE803039